1903 Buchtel football team

 The 1903 Buchtel football team represented Buchtel College—now known as the University of Akron—as an independent during the 1903 college football season.
 Led by Alfred W. Place in his first and only season as head coach, the team compiled a record of 0–2.
-After losing to on October 10 and on October 24, Buchtel's athletic association held a meeting on October 26, at which the college decided to forgoe football for the rest of the season and turn its attention to basketball.
+After losing to on October 10 and on October 24, Buchtel's athletic association held a meeting on October 26, at which the college decided to forgo football for the rest of the season and turn its attention to basketball.